| ANNUAL REPORTS *

 Welcome to CodeBrave’s

-CodeBrave teaches marketable tech skills to the most vulnerable children in Lebanon at shelters and disadvantaged schools and links them to opportunities through our strategic partnerships with the Beirut Digital District, McKinsey, and the American University of Beirut.
-In 2022, we reached 1026 students with CodeBrave’s programme.
-One of them was Omran.
-Here is his story.
+CodeBrave teaches marketable tech skills to children from disadvantaged areas in Lebanon at shelters and under-resourced schools.
+We link them to opportunities through our strategic partnerships and collaborations with Beirut Digital District, American University of Beirut, LebNet, McKinsey, and many others.

 – Makassed School in Tariq Al Jdideh